The sample paper is one of the best resources for the student to prepare for the

 (iii) Provident Fund

-Comparative Statement of Profit and Loss
+Comparative Statement of Profit

 for the years ended 31st March 2017 and 31st March 2018